mango459/CS504-Project/README.md

 ## youTrack Integration
 This repo has been integrated with youTrack to allow developers to reference specific issues and use a set of predefined commands to update them over on youTrack.
 This means if you add the commit message `[commit message text] #issueID [command 1] [command 2] ... [command n]
 [issue comment text]
+...`

+You will need to add your GitHub username to the VCS Usernames Field in your youTrack user profile.

-...` following that format you wont have to interact with the issue directly on youTrack.
+ following that format you wont have to interact with the issue directly on youTrack.
 Reference command syntax here for more information on how to use: [Command Syntax](https://www.jetbrains.com/help/youtrack/server/apply-commands-in-vcs-commits.html#vcs-commit-command-syntax)